oscdev-io/ezplugins/docs/quickstart.rst

 By Method Name
 --------------

-Plugins are generally called by method name, as seen above using the ``with_name`` keyword argument.
+Plugins are generally called by method name, as seen above using the ``where_name`` keyword argument.

 This can be omitted but the result will be every plugin method decorated as an EZPlugins method being called.